-Pathfinder does however, allow the user to specify a Speed Modifier by room that can be defined as values as a function of time.
+Pathfinder does allow the user to specify a Speed Modifier by room that can be defined as values as a function of time.
 This can be used to approximate the effect of smoke in a room.
+See Manually Coupling FDS and Pathfinder to Respond to Smoke.

-7.7 Occupant incapacitation (Verif.2.6)
+7.7.
+Occupant incapacitation (Verif.2.6)